The Grief Nobody Talks About — Mourning a Version of Yourself

 That person is gone.
 And nobody told you that you were allowed to cry about it.

-Maybe she had plans that will never happen.
+Maybe your former self was naive — hopeful in ways that now feel almost embarrassing.
+Perhaps she had plans that will never happen.
 Maybe he had an ease you can no longer locate, a lightness that got spent somewhere along the way.
 You might even feel guilty grieving someone who, technically, is still you.
 But grief doesn't require a death certificate.
 It only requires loss.

 And you have lost something.